Rajpratik71/opscode-summit-2013-wiki/What's-Up-with-Berks-3?.md

 Heroku could be used.

 Declaration from Adam - we'll ship the api server in with Chef Server - so it will be done!

+Why not have an Erlang API endpoint in the Chef Server?
+That's probably what Adam meant.
+Don't want to add more Ruby.
+(Should have written Berkshelf in Exilir and call it a day).
+It will sit in the Chef Server and it will be fine.